Published on February 10, 2024

 Breast self-exam

-To perform a breast self-exam for breast awareness, use a methodical approach that ensures you cover your entire breast.
-For instance, imagine that your breasts are divided into equal wedges, like pieces of a pie, and sweep your fingers along each piece in toward your nipple.
+To perform a breast self-exam for breast awareness, follow a pattern that ensures you cover your entire breast.
+For instance, imagine that your breasts are divided into equal wedges, like pieces of a pie.
+Move your fingers along each piece in toward your nipple.

 Diagnosis